Trump contradicts health advisers on coronavirus vaccine timetable as death toll mounts

 But they were considered more specific and angered the president, according to one administration official who spoke on the condition of anonymity to share sensitive discussions.
 “He was the first one who said it quite like that,” the official said.

-The first doses are intended to be distributed to priority groups, including health-care and other essential workers, according to the administration’s vaccine distribution planning documents released Wednesday by the CDC.
+The first doses are intended to be distributed to high-priority groups, including health-care and other essential workers, according to the administration’s vaccine distribution planning documents released Wednesday by the CDC.

 The CDC has told states and localities to prepare for distributing those first doses as early as November.